 - Increases safety by removing people from places of risk

 - Identifies best performing equipment for future procurement decisions

-- Provides OPEX savings from reduced on-going periodic inspection/maintenance costs.
+- Provides OPEX savings from reduced ongoing periodic inspection/maintenance costs.

-The COVID-19 pandemic has also led to an increasing recognition that there is now considerable difficulty in sending people to sites to perform time based preventative inspection or maintenance, (often proving to be of little actual value).
-This poses not just a threat to the person performing the inspection / maintenance, but also to other site-based staff.
-The conclusion is there currently remains a significant level of misunderstanding of the perceived level of risk mitigation delivered by preventative inspection/maintenance, compared to the actual level delivered.
+The COVID-19 pandemic has also led to an increasing recognition that there is now considerable difficulty in sending people to sites to perform time-based preventative inspection or maintenance (often proving to be of little actual value).
+This put pressure on the personnel performing the inspection, or maintenance, and other site-based staff.
+The conclusion is that there remains a significant misunderstanding of the perceived level of risk mitigation delivered by preventative inspection/maintenance compared to the actual level delivered.

-New sensor technology now resolves this issue, and delivers a solution which not only provides Opex saving, and increased safety, but also avoids building in obsolescence to new build equipment by making it fully compatible with the requirements of digitization.
-Thus, an essential action for organizations adopting a digitization strategy is to replace thermal windows in electrical switchgear specifications, with thermal monitoring sensors, thereby avoiding building in obsolescence to new equipment, which would be a strategic investment mistake.
+New sensor technology now resolves this issue and delivers a solution that provides Opex saving and increased safety and avoids building in obsolescence to new build equipment by making it fully compatible with the requirements of digitization.
+Thus, an essential action for organizations adopting a digitization strategy is to replace thermal windows in electrical switchgear specifications with thermal monitoring sensors, thereby avoiding building in obsolescence to new equipment, which would be a strategic investment mistake.

 In addition, when scheduled maintenance shutdowns are planned, this provides the best opportunity to install thermal condition monitoring sensors, thereby upgrading the equipment and making it possible to obtain all the OPEX, safety, and increased uptime benefits, as well as inclusion in IIOT predictive analytics software programs, whilst effectively closing the 'Performance Gap' which exists with preventive maintenance.

 Here's a quick takeaway for the Top 10 Reasons Why Sensor-Based Predictive Monitoring in Power Infrastructure is Crucial.